 Therefore, you may also need the benefit of legal advice and assistance and even sometimes legal representation (if Court proceedings have been issued).
 We may be able, in some cases, be able to assist you in these matters and you may, subject to a stringent Legal Aid Assessment, be entitled to assistance with your legal fees through the Legal Aid Scheme.
 If you think you need assistance you should contact us to see if we are able to help.

-What else can the Care Department do?
+What else can our care solicitors do?

 There are many other areas of Public Child Law that we cover and in which we represent Parents, Children or other family members where the Local Authority may be involved.
 Some examples of the types of matters we can assist with are: –